janlmnop/CCPROG2_MP/README.md

 ⋆⁺｡˚⋆˙‧₊☽ CURRENT TASKS ☾₊‧˙⋆˚｡⁺⋆
-- Janelle: a bit of everything; am working on editBattlePet; then, maybe I'll focus on selectBattle muna cuz it seems more important for now
+- Janelle: a bit of everything; am working on saveRoster rn; then, I'll focus on selectBattle :)
 - Nyka: